rubygitflow/marketplace_aggregator/README.md

 [![Test&Lint](https://github.com/rubygitflow/marketplace_aggregator/actions/workflows/rubyonrails.yml/badge.svg)](https://github.com/rubygitflow/marketplace_aggregator/actions)

-**This project demonstrates a way to connect to the Yandex.Market marketplace API with:**
+**This project demonstrates a way to connect to the Yandex.Market and Ozon marketplace-APIs with:**
 - Using UUIDs in tables with personalized information instead of the usual numeric IDs;
 - Using PostgreSql native data types - Array, Enumerated, Hstore, Composite Types;
 - Setting up queues in Sidekiq;
 - Pre-processing the Rate Limits based on marketplace response headers and Post-processing based on restrictions stored in Kredis;
 - Logging of critical events when interacting with the API of marketplace.
+- Utilizing the Abstract Factory Pattern;
 - Code coverage with RSpec tests;
 - Enabling GitHub Actions;